 441 days.
 A death sentence, the date set.
 With the date of pronouncement being the 5th of September 2017, add 441 days and you get 20th November 2018.
 The finality of an actual date struck me hard.
 Our vet has confirmed that our little Daisy has a heart murmur and it is more pronounced than it was on the earlier visit about a month ago.
 Dr Andrea just comes straight out with “441 days is the average prognosis for this condition”.
 Life expectancy that is, the average time it takes before the condition takes its victory, death.
 Continue reading “441 Days”

 I was about fifteen when I first started to fool my body and brain into a new way of thinking.
 Thinking that it was actually enjoyable to put burning cigarettes in my mouth and suck the smoke from them deep down into my lungs.
 It wasn’t easy to do though, to overcome the natural response to this unnatural act.
-To ignore nausea in my stomach, the severe coughing as my lungs tried to reject the incoming, overwhelming clouds of toxic smoke.
-But with perseverance, the ingestion of nicotine that got through the natural defences of my body into my system worked its magic completely and convinced my brain that it was, in fact, essential to my continued well-being.
-Continue reading →
+Continue reading “Back to Natural”

 This has not been an easy decision but a decision it is, I have decided to “retire” from doing the weekly AFL sports segment as part of the Alive 90.5 fm radio show “Sunday Sports Roundup”.
 I have arrived at this so that I can focus fully on the blues scene interviews which I am enjoying immensely and also to improving my writing skills through the blog.